vanhooff/wpstarter/README.md

 1. First download (if you haven't already) [Git for Windows](https://gitforwindows.org) and install it.
 2. Open Git Bash and navigate to the theme directory.
-3. Run the following command below.
+3. Run the following commands below.
 After you completed the installation, you can use your preferred terminal again.

 ```bash
 chmod +x install.sh